 Indian/Sanskrit Lavanga, Devakusuma

-This pyramidal evergreen clove tree, grows up to 15 to 30 feet tall, has smooth grey bark and ovate 5 inches long leaves with small bell-shaped white flowers which grow in terminal clusters.
+This pyramidal evergreen clove tree grows up to 15 to 30 feet tall, has smooth grey bark, and ovate 5-inch-long leaves with small bell-shaped white flowers that grow in terminal clusters.
 The flower buds are greenish and turn pink at maturity.
 The seeds are oblong, soft, grooved on one side.

 All parts of the clove tree are highly aromatic.

-Dried flower bud, which gives a sharp and spicy flavour, either whole or ground are used for culinary purposes.
+Dried flower bud, which gives a sharp and spicy flavor, either whole or ground are used for culinary purposes.

 It is one of the most important drugs used in indigenous medicine in India, especially in Unani medicine.